 Located within The American Club is Kohler Waters Spa (also a five-star property), a retreat built around the therapeutic benefits and healing effects of water, says spa director Garrett Mersberger.
 That means one-of-a-kind hydrotherapy experiences using—yes—Kohler fixtures.

 Mersberger points to their custom Vichy showers, which used in conjunction with a therapist’s touch, are one-of-a-kind.
-Try their signature and most requested Vichy services, the Lavender Rain or Bamboo Contouring Drizzle.
+Try their signature and most requested Vichy services, the Lavender Rain or the Healing Waters Treatment.

 “The many benefits hydrotherapy can provide includes increased blood circulation, detoxification, better sleep and more energy,” says Mersberger.

 Insider Tip: The spa uses private-label Hollyhock Signature products.
 The Hollyhock fragrance is used throughout the spa to get guests in the relaxation mindset, in services (such as the All Things Kohler Massage) and in guest rooms at The American Club.

 Although the Dells is known as the waterpark capital of the world, it’s also home to Sundara Inn & Spa, one of the first destination spas in the Midwest.
 This peaceful retreat is tucked back in a 26-acre pine forest for the ultimate in seclusion.